-- When the headlight switch is in the spas or position while the ignition switch is in the ON position, the lights will automatically turn off 5 minutes after the ignition switch has been placed in the OFF position.
+- When the headlight switch is in the sods or position while the ignition switch is in the ON position, the lights will automatically turn off within a period of time after the ignition switch has been placed in the OFF position. - When the headlight switch remains in the position after the lights automatically turn off, the lights will turn on when the ignition switch is placed in the ON position.